MikeAvgeros/bay-leaf-jobs/README.md

     - As a User (Recruiter), I want to be able to update the job description as per my client's request or delete them if the position is no longer open.

-    - As a User (Recruiter), I want to be notified when a developer has applied to my job post.
+    - As a User (Recruiter), I want to be notified when a developer has applied to my job post and view all applicants quickly on my profile.

 ## Scope